christinna9031/LioranBoard-Auto-Updater/README.md

 2. Place autoUpdater.vbs in your lioranboard folder
 3. Close any currently running instances of LioranBoard Receiver or Stream Deck on your PC.
 4. Launch autoUpdater.vbs
-5. Wait until the progress bar reaches 100% and you see 'LioranBoard Auto Update Complete!'.
+5. Wait until the progress bar reaches 100% and you see 'LioranBoard Auto Update Complete!'.\
+   *Note: It might seem the updater is stuck while it's downloading the file.
+That's normal, give it some time.*
-6. Your LioranBoard is now updated!
+7. Your LioranBoard is now updated!
-7. Repeat the process whenever there's a new update.
+8. Repeat the process whenever there's a new update.

 **WHAT GETS UPDATED**
 - LioranBoard Receiver